Beckhoff-CANADA-Community/MnCTS_HowTo_CX9240_Deployment-with-PLC-and-OPC-UA/README.md

 }
 ```
 >[!IMPORTANT]
->The command above can take up to 1 minute to complete - be patient
+>The command above can take up to 1 minute to complete - be patient!
+>Your PC may experience some lag while the commands complete, this is expected behaviour.
 <br>

 Now that we have hit all IP addresses in the pool with one ping, any that responded will be registed on the local arp table.